asreview/asreview/docs/source/lab/oracle.rst

-possible to :ref:`search for specific records <features/pre_screening:Search>` within your dataset (for finding prior relevant papers), ask the software to present a couple of :ref:`random documents <features/pre_screening:Random>` (for prior irrelevant papers), or to upload :ref:`partly labelled data
+possible to :ref:`search for specific records <features/pre_screening:Search>` within your dataset (for finding prior relevant papers), ask the software to present a couple of :ref:`random documents <features/pre_screening:Random>` (for prior irrelevant papers), or to upload :ref:`partly labeled data
 <partly-labeled-data>`.